lee-joanne/geo-quiz/README.md

 * ### User Stories
   - First Time Visitor Goals

     1. As a First Time User, I want to fully understanding what this game is and the purpose of it the moment I enter the website.
-I can clearly see the purpose of the game in the title and headings of the website that it is a geography quiz to test my knowledge in geography.
+I can clearly see the purpose of the game in the title and headings of the website that this is a geography quiz to test my knowledge in geography.

     2. As a First Time User, I want to be able to understand how to play this game and what to expect.
 I can clearly see the 'How To Play' button which shows me thorough instructions in a modal window.
 I can clearly explained that I must score 6 points to beat level 1, 12 points to beat level 2, and 20 points to beat the game.
 The rules to beat the levels are in a list so I can clearly distinguish the rules from the rest of the instructions.

     3. As a First Time User, I want this website to be easy on the eyes and easy to navigate.
 I can clearly see that the website is nicely designed and everything is clearly placed.
 The title of the website is large at the header, the 'Let's Play' and 'How To Play' buttons are large and very visible so I know exactly how to navigate myself around the website.
-There are icons on the buttons as well, 'How To Play' resembling a question mark and 'Let's Play' featuring a game controller.
-This makes the website intuitive and I know exactly what each button will do before I even have to read them.
+There are icons on the buttons as well, 'How To Play' featuring a question mark and 'Let's Play' featuring a game controller.
+This makes the website more intuitive and I know exactly what each button will do before I even have to read them.

     4. As a First Time User, I want to understand how many scores I have and if I have won the game or not.
 When I play the game, I can see the score at the top incrementing by 1 each time I get a question correct.
 The game also gives me feedback whether the answer is correct or not.
 If I guess incorrect, the game will tell me what the answer was.
+After I finish a level, the game lets me know whether I have passed the level or if I have failed.
+The game gives me the opportunity to try again.

   - Returning / Frequent Visitor Goals

     1. As a Returning and Frequent Visitor, I want to be able to play this game again and have my score reset and the questions shuffled.
-At the 'game over' or 'level three completed' page, there is a button to play again that refreshes the entire page back to the homepage.
+At the 'Game Over' or 'Level Three Completed' page, there is a button to play again that refreshes the entire page back to the homepage.
 Here, I can refresh my memory with the rules on how to beat each level and play the game from scratch and with shuffled questions.

     2. As a Returning and Frequent Visitor, I want to be able to keep in touch with the creator of the website or perhaps keep in touch with updates to the game.
 When I scroll down, I see there are social media links at the bottom that I can click on and takes me to a different tab so I do not navigate out of the game website.